 Love To The Rescue is not just a phrase or logo but the foundations of the hospitals that provide care for all the children in the world that require medical care regardless of ethnicity, religion or financial concerns.
 Connor was born not only with a birth defect but with the opportunity to become a young boy who cares for everyone & accepts diversity with strength that in part has been provided to him with the care and assistance from Shriners Hospitals for Children.
 These hospitals treat more than the medical needs; they treat the patient and family’s spirit, strength, weakness, perseverance and love.
 The Chicago hospital has become an integral part of our family’s lives.

 We host the annual Shriners Scramble as a way to give back to the Hospitals.
 These hospitals provide the highest quality of treatment and we must support the ongoing research and care.
 This golf outing is NOT about Connor but about the care that is provided to thousands of children that our patients of the twenty-one Hospitals throughout the country.

-This year the Shriners Scramble will be celebrating the 12th annual golf outing benefitting Shriners Hospitals for Children-Chicago.
-It has been our honor to gift $174,000 over the past eleven years.
+This year the Sycamore Shriners Scramble will be celebrating the 13th annual golf outing benefitting Shriners Hospitals for Children-Chicago.
+It has been our honor to gift $194,500+ over the past thirteen years.
 This would not have been possible without the help of friends, community, corporations and family.

 –Kelly & Connor